addythedoc/sas-edhs-epidemiology-analysis/README.md

 Raw DHS data are not shared due to licensing restrictions

-Code is modular, reproducible, and well-documented
+SAS code is modular, reproducible, and well-documented

-Demonstrates applied skills in SAS programming, survey methodology, and epidemiologic analysis
+Demonstrates skills in SAS programming, survey methodology, and epidemiologic analysis